apache/incubator-retired-quickstep/WORKING_WITH_AN_IDE.md

 open QUICKSTEP.xcodeproj
 ```

-[Warning: You may need to go to the last step at this point to fix an issue
-with the third party protobuf.]

 Xcode should start and the first thing you should see is a pop-up box that asks
 if you want to `Manually Manage Schemes` or `Automatically Create Schemes`.
 Pick the latter and let Xcode genreate the schemes, which will essentially